willfarrell/terraform-ec-modules/packer/README.md

 Along with the entire output from running the provisioning commands at the end of successful execution the AMI ids in all regions are displayed.

+## Notes:
+- `encrypt_boot:true` will prevent the AMI from being shared with other accounts.